 Within days of announcing the merger, and against a background of impending local elections, Maxwell entered into complex negotiations with the City Council over a new stadium.
 On April 20th he met council leaders concerning a site at Blackbird Leys but this idea was quickly rejected by Maxwell himself.
 Maxwell reiterated his old preference for Marston but Council leader Albert Ramsay ruled that out.

 With stalemate again reached, the next major twist occurred on April 30th, the day United played at Lincoln.
-In a surprise move Albert Ramsay promised to negotiate with the Co-op over a stadium site at Botley, conditional on Labour still being in power after the elections.
-He also stipulated that the ?6 million stadium complex would be under City Council control, not Maxwell's.
-Tory leader Janet Todd was quick to denounce the plan as a 'pathetic scrabble' for votes, and Ramsay was opposed by West Ward Labour councillors John Power and Phyllis Starkey.
+In a surprise move, Albert Ramsay promised to negotiate with the Co-op over a stadium site at Botley, conditional on Labour still being in power after the elections.
+He also stipulated that the £6 million stadium complex would be under City Council control, not Maxwell’s.
+Tory leader Janet Todd was quick to denounce the plan as a ‘pathetic scrabble’ for votes, and Ramsay was opposed by West Ward Labour councillors John Power and Phyllis Starkey.

-On May 6th Labour were returned to power at the Town Hall.
+On May 6th Labour was returned to power at the Town Hall.
 Save Oxford Soccer called on the council to take a controlling interest in United.
-Spokesman Peter Marsh said: 'The group believes responsibility for League football in the city, and the development of valuable community resources, should rightfully be in the hands of the elected representatives of the people of Oxford'.
+Spokesman Peter Marsh said: ‘The group believes responsibility for League football in the city, and the development of valuable community resources, should rightfully be in the hands of the elected representatives of the people of Oxford’.
 The group also called on the council to implement its pledges with respect to Botley Road.

 OPPOSITION FROM READING

 But while these moves were taking place in Oxford, the ultimately decisive events happened in Reading.
-As early as the 19th of April it had been revealed that Frank Waller did not in fact have a controlling number of shares.
-Maxwell insisted that this was no problem, but even at this early stage it was apparent that a big crack had appeared in his plan.
+As early as the 19th of April it had been revealed that Frank Waller did not, in fact, have a controlling number of shares.
+Maxwell insisted that this was no problem, but even at this early stage, it was apparent that a big crack had appeared in his plan.

-On April 22nd, as Frank Waller left a press conference at the F.A., he was handed an injunction by Reading director Roy Tranter's solicitors, forbidding transfer of shares to Maxwell until early in May.
+On April 22nd, as Frank Waller left a press conference at the F.A., he was handed an injunction by Reading director Roy Tranter’s solicitors, forbidding the transfer of shares to Maxwell until early in May.
 When the High Court sat on May 3rd the merger was put on ice.
-Referring to Waller and his partners, Leslie Davies and John Briggs, Mr Justice Harman said 'So they have just issued themselves enough to get control?
-Charming'.
+Referring to Waller and his partners, Leslie Davies and John Briggs, Mr Justice Harman said ‘So they have just issued themselves enough to get control?
+Charming’.
 He issued an injunction preventing further trading in the shares until June 13th.
 This effectively left the Royals dead in the water.
-With the Football League requiring clubs' retained list of players by May 21 how could Jim Smith plan the Thames Valley Royals side?
+With the Football League requiring clubs’ retained list of players by May 21 how could Jim Smith plan the Thames Valley Royals side?

 On the 6th of May Maurice Evans enquired how he was to plan given the general air of uncertainty.
 The Football League had no doubts, he was to plan ahead for a new season as Reading manager.
 Six days later the Reading board met.
 With the merger deal now looking a non-starter, the men behind it came under pressure from the other directors.
 After a five hour meeting, Chairman Frank Waller and fellow directors Davies and Briggs quit.
 The 20,000 shares that they had bought to take control were to be returned to the club.
-Without these shares Robert Maxwell could no longer count on the support of the Reading board.
+Without these shares, Robert Maxwell could no longer count on the support of the Reading board.
 His dream of the Thames Valley Royals was dead.

 THE END OF THE AFFAIR